Ahead of debate, Trump endorsed by some Bush alumni

-NEW YORK (This story corrects sixth paragraph to say Matt Schlapp was White House political director, not deputy.)
+NEW YORK (Reuters) - (This story corrects sixth paragraph to say Matt Schlapp was White House political director, not deputy.)

 Dozens of former appointees of the administration of former President George W. Bush announced their support for Republican presidential nominee Donald Trump on Sunday in a bid for party unity ahead of Trump's first debate with Democrat Hillary Clinton.